 - In an early episode of Everyday Heroes Mr. Mighty was ticketed for not carrying his registration while stopping a bank robbery.
 (It was his first day at his new job, and technically he hadn't started work yet.)
 Since it was a minor infraction, he simply had to do some community service work (which in turn led to another story arc).

 - At the end of Red vs. Blue: Reconstruction, Agent Washington wiped out Project Freelancer, the Meta, and all the project's experimental AIs with one blow.
 However, in doing so he also erased any evidence the Oversight Subcommittee needed to properly put the Director of Project Freelancer behind bars (except for the Epsilon AI, which he handed to Caboose to take away before firing the EMP).
-As a result, Wash ended up behind bars for his vigilante actions.
+As a result, Wash ends up behind bars for his vigilante actions.

 - This happens to Phase from the Whateley Universe several times.
 In his first story, he fights a supervillain and ends up getting nearly arrested for vigilantism (he did destroy an entire street).
 He manages to convince the police that he never intended to fight the supervillain, he just wanted to save his sister, and the cops let him off with a warning that if he does it again without legal authorisation, he's screwed.
 In his sixth story, he fights a demon that takes down a team from the Mutant Commission Office, and they arrest him and interrogate him continually- despite the fact that he's in urgent need of medical attention- and he only gets out of it because of his family (although he had to physically stop the officers after they were brainwashed by the demon).

-- In The Simpsons, Cecil, Sideshow Bob's brother once had plans to blow up the Springfield Dam, steal the money he'd embezzled from the project and plant the blame all on Bob.
+- Cecil, Sideshow Bob's brother once had plans to blow up the Springfield Dam, steal the money he'd embezzled from the project and plant the blame all on Bob.
 After teaming up with Bart and foiling the plot, the police still arrest Bob along with his brother, because they simply can't believe that Bob was innocent this time.

-- Both Avatar The Last Airbender's Avatar Aang and Sequel Series The Legend Of Korra's Avatar Korra find themselves in this predicament.
+- Both Avatar: The Last Airbender's Avatar Aang and Sequel Series The Legend of Korra's Avatar Korra find themselves in this predicament.

-- In Ba Sing Se Aang and his crew fall afoul of Long Feng and his Dai Li, who conceal the hundred years' war from the city's residents.
+- In Ba Sing Se, Aang and his crew fall afoul of Long Feng and his Dai Li, who conceal the hundred years' war from the city's residents.

 - In Republic City, Korra gets arrested for the massive public and private property damage she inflicts while beating some gangsters.
 Korra actually did bust up multiple shops and a lot of merchandise.
 Evading arrest and assaulting police officers probably didn't help.

 - Played much more seriously in "When Extremes Meet".
 Tarrlok responds to the anti-bending Well-Intentioned Extremist faction by cracking down on all non-benders, effectively proving the bad guys right.
-When Korra tells him to stop, siding with the non-benders, Tarrlok arrests Korra's friends Asami, daughter of an Equalist, Mako and Bolin for defending Asami.
-Korra is about to attack Tarlock when Mako tells him to stop as it wouldn't do anyone any good for her to be locked up as well.
+When Korra tells him to stop, siding with the non-benders, Tarrlok arrests Korra's friends Asami, daughter of an Equalist, and Mako and Bolin for defending Asami.
+Korra is about to attack Tarrlok when Mako tells him to stop as it wouldn't do anyone any good for her to be locked up as well.

 - The first episode of Scooby-Doo!
 Mystery Incorporated opens with Scooby and the gang getting arrested right after solving a mystery.
 The police threaten to arrest them several times over the course of the series.
-This is because Crystal Cove enjoys having a bunch of Scooby Doo Hoaxes to attract tourists (mostly not caring about how the bad guys are mostly doing this to steal something), and they don't appreciate a bunch of meddling kids spoiling the extra revenue.
+This is because Crystal Cove enjoys having a bunch of Scooby Doo Hoaxes to attract tourists (mostly not caring about how the bad guys are usually doing this to steal something), and they don't appreciate a bunch of meddling kids spoiling the extra revenue.

 - In a news story from the Eighties, one 7-Eleven clerk who got robbed, ran out into the parking lot to get the robbers' license plate number... and was fired.
 The company's rationale was that, since he technically left the store premises in order to essentially chase the guys who robbed him, he was displaying a blatant disregard for his own well-being and was therefore a liability.